-Concurrent Disorders (also described as dual diagnosis orco-morbitity) describes a condition in which a person has both a mental illness and a substance use problem.
+Concurrent Disorders describes a condition in which a person is experiencing mental illness and utilizes substances.
+They are also referred to as dual disorders, dual diagnosis (with the exception of the province of Ontario, where this term refers to individuals with a combination of an intellectual disability and mental health disorder), and co-occurring substance use and mental health problems.
 This term is a general one that refers to a wide range of mental illnesses and addictions.
-For example, someone with schizophrenia who is addicted to crack has a concurrent disorder, as does an individual who suffers from chronic depression and who is also an alcoholic.
+For example, someone with schizophrenia who is addicted to opioidshas a concurrent disorder, as does an individual who suffers from chronic depression and is also an alcoholic.
 Treatment approaches for each case could be quite different.

-People with concurrent disorders are frequently misdiagnosed, as one disorder can mimic another.
+People with concurrent disorders are frequently misidentified, as diagnosis can be more difficult because one disorder can mimic another.
 Relapse rates for substance use are higher for people with a concurrent mental disorder, as are the chances that symptoms of mental illness will return for those with a concurrent substance use problem.

 It has been suggested that an integrated treatment approach is an effective way to treat concurrent disorders.
 Such an approach ensures that other areas of the affected individual’s life, such as housing and employment, are being dealt with.
 This can prevent further relapses and maintain success with treatment plans.
 Those with concurrent disorders need help and services from several sectors: mental health, addiction, health care, education, and social services.
 It is essential to integrate mental health services with addiction treatment services as well as the developmental and mental health sectors.